oktadev/okta-blog/_source/_posts/2020-11-30-rider-csharp-visual-studio-alternative.md

 ## Secure ASP.NET Core Web Application with Okta

-In this tutorial, I will use Okta to easily secure the API, so that I don’t have to manage the intricacies of rolling over my own identity provider.
+In this tutorial, I will use Okta to easily secure the API, so that I don't have to manage the intricacies of rolling over my own identity provider.
 Okta supports user authentication, multi-factor authentication, and social authentication, as well as all OpenID connect flows out of the box—so it can take care of all the scenarios you would ever need.

-To get started, log in to your [Okta Developer Account](https://developer.okta.com/)—via the URL emailed to you after signing up—to access your org’s portal dashboard.
+To get started, log in to your [Okta Developer Account](https://developer.okta.com/) — via the URL emailed to you after signing up—to access your org's portal dashboard.
 Once you log in, make sure to note your Org URL from the upper right corner of the screen:

 {% img blog/csharp-rider/image8.png alt:"" width:"800" %}{: .center-image }

 Now, create a new application.
 Click **Applications** in the top menu, and then **Add Application**.
 Select **Web** and click **Next**.
-Enter a name for the app (I will use RiderWebApp), replace `8080` with your local port number (in my case it’s `44327`) and click **Done**.
+Enter a name for the app (I will use RiderWebApp), replace `8080` with your local port number (in my case it's `44327`) and click **Done**.

 {% img blog/csharp-rider/image9.png alt:"" width:"800" %}{: .center-image }